mythilyram/Healthcare-HCAHPS-Survey-Analysis/README.md

 **Insights:**

-Efforts should be made to enhance the overall response rate as conducting analysis with a low response rate may lead to skewed results.
+Efforts should be made to enhance the overall response rate as analyzing with a low response rate may lead to skewed results.

 ## Heat map visual with tooltip

-I have created a heat map visual showing the distribution of NPS for each measure over the years with a tooltip to easily visualize this trend.
+The heat map visual shows the distribution of NPS for each measure over the years with a tooltip to easily visualize this trend.

 **Insights:**